The list of crops you can plant in August for fall and winter harvest is actually quite long.

 Lettuce is fairly hardy, so moderate frost and cold nighttime temps are really not a big deal.
 And the biggest difference with fall lettuce is you are not fighting the impending heat of summer which causes tip burn and bitterness.

 You can start planting fall lettuce 8 weeks from your first frost.
 Continue planting until as close as two weeks.
 These later plantings can be used as baby greens or could be overwintered in a cold frame for extra-early spring harvests.
 (Learn more about growing fall and winter lettuce here)

 One of our favorite lettuces to grow for winter harvest is Winter Density.
 It is a very hardy variety that does very well in the cold winter months.

 Chinese greens are next on the list of crops you can plant in August.
-These are also technically part of the brassica family.
-But again they deserve there own spot on the list.
+These are also technically part of the Brassica family.
+But again they deserve their own spot on the list.

-Chinese greens can be planted buy seed if you like 8 weeks before your first frost.
-For an extra early crop you can start them indoors first and tuck them into your garden as spots start to clear out later in the fall.
+Chinese greens can be planted by seed if you like 8 weeks before your first frost.
+For an extra early crop, you can start them indoors first and tuck them into your garden as spots start to clear out later in the fall.

 We like to cover our carrot bed with a hoop house or a cold frame, but in a pinch when the weather really starts getting cold in December just cover the bed with straw.
 (Learn more about growing winter carrots here)

 Our favorite carrot to grow in the fall is Little Finger, they are smaller but have a short maturity date which helps them size up in time for winter!